Capital gains tax: how will it affect your portfolio?

 - Above €10,000,000: 10%

-Speculative trading and day trading non-professionally are already subject to a 33% capital gains tax.
+Speculative trading and day trading non-professionally are already subject to a capital gains tax of 33%.

 2. What if you only sell your shares after 10 years?

-For a long time, there was uncertainty about a possible exemption for investments held for more than 10 years.
-This exemption will not be introduced.
+For a long time, there was uncertainty surrounding whether an exemption would apply for investments held for over 10 years.
+This exemption has not come to pass.

 3. When will this tax go into effect?